yanxuanshaozhu/CPAServer/README.md

 ## Server description

-This server made using Express and it can interact with your app through HTTPRequests and execute CRUD with MongoDB
+This server is made using Express and it is used to interact with my <a href="https://github.com/yanxuanshaozhu/Mobile-Development/tree/CAP5" >React Native app </a> and with MongoDB Atlas database for that app.
+This server has already been deployed to Heroku.

 ## HTTPRequest